YoucanBaby/VTG-GPT/README.md

 We thank Youyao Jia for helpful discussions.

-This code is based on [Moment-DETR](https://github.com/jayleicn/moment_detr).
+This code is based on [Moment-DETR](https://github.com/jayleicn/moment_detr) and [SeViLA](https://github.com/Yui010206/SeViLA).
 We used resources from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [Baichuan2](https://github.com/baichuan-inc/Baichuan2), [LLaMa2](https://github.com/facebookresearch/llama).
 We thank the authors for their awesome open-source contributions.

 # Citation